Corentin-Vidick/Project2-Battleship/README.md

   Boat placement has to be checked in a number of ways:
     - All cells composing the boat need to be in the same line or column
     - There can be no empty cells within a boat
-    - Only the correct amount of cells can be selected - issues encountered where once correct boat found anything was confirmed.
+    - Only the correct number of cells can be selected - issues encountered where once correct boat found anything was confirmed.
   ![Boat placement issue](/documentation/boat-placement-bug.jpg)

 - __Shooting phase__

   Shots need to be checked for:
     - Multiple shots made
-    - Shooting a cell that has previsouly been shot
+    - Shooting a cell that has previously been shot
     - Hit or miss

 - __Event listeners__